Note: this document will print from your Web browser in an appropriately modified format (21 pages)

 In order to transform graphite into diamond at a reasonable rate, a pressure of 200,000 atm and a temperature of about 4000 K would be required.

-Since no apparatus can survive these conditions, the process, known as is high pressure high temperature synthesis (HPHT) is carried out commercially at 70,000 atm and 2300 K in a solution of molten nickel, which also acts as a catalyst.
+Since no apparatus can survive these conditions, the process, known as high pressure high temperature synthesis (HPHT) is carried out commercially at 70,000 atm and 2300 K in a solution of molten nickel, which also acts as a catalyst.
 Traces of Ni in the ﬁnished product serve to distinguish synthetic diamonds from natural ones.
 But most synthetic diamonds are too small (only a few millimeters) and too flawed for gem quality, and are used mainly to fabricate industrial grinding and cutting tools.

 More recently, thin diamond films have become important for engineering applications and semiconductor fabrication.
 These are most commonly made by condensation of gaseous carbon onto a suitable substrate (chemical vapor deposition, CVD).
 The conditions under which synthetic diamonds are made are depicted on the above phase diagram from Bristol University [link].